 This page provides easy navigation to a wealth of content about Wood Fired Cooking; skip ahead to a section by clicking the title below.

 Forno Bravo offers eBooks on a variety of wood fired subjects.
 These eBooks are a “pick your price” item in our store and downloadable anywhere in the world.
 Subjects include brick oven plans, hearth bread, pizza stones and how to cook Vera Pizza Napoletana, in your outdoor pizza oven.

 Brick Oven Cooking

 Your brick oven is capable of an endless variety of cooking styles.
 Learn the basics in a few short minutes, by reading through this series of articles containing pizza oven tips and information on how brick oven cooking works.

 The Forno Bravo Community Cookbook offers hundreds of wood fired recipes for pizza oven owners around the world.
 It’s not just about pizza!
 Our cookbook features recipes from industry leaders, contest participants and you!
 Just submit your favourite recipe for us to post.
 We continue to sign up professional chefs, who provide recipes and video tutorials on how to get the most out of your wood fired oven.
 Check it out and see what’s next!

 Vera Pizza Napoletana

 The Italians are incredibly passionate about wood-fired pizza and the Pizza Napoletana tradition; so much so, that the Italian Ministry of Agriculture and a number of trade organizations have decided to protect the Pizza Napoletana name, the brand, and the product by granting it the DOC (Denominazione d’Origine Controllata) status.
 Learn more about Vera Pizza Napoletana by reading this series of articles.

 These are 100% organic whole peeled tomatoes, grown in Yolo County, California, and were developed through a partnership of famed chef, Chris Bianco, and DiNapoli Tomatoes.
 Within hours of harvest, the plum-shaped tomatoes are washed, steam-peeled and hand-selected.
 Each can is packed with a touch of sea salt, organic basil and then topped in its own juices.
-These fresh, delicious tomatoes make the perfect pizza sauce imaginable.
+These fresh, delicious tomatoes make the most perfect pizza sauce imaginable.